itcambridge/unknown/Roadmap1.md

 - Web subscribes to `sos_events`.
 - When a new `active` SOS arrives:
   - Show marker on map with distinct colour.
-  - Show SOS in sidebar list (“open SOS events”).
+  - Show SOS in sidebar list ("open SOS events").

 **5.3 Push notifications (scaffolding)**